UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

    Read more at
    [Install Munin monitoring](#install-munin-monitoring).
 1. Optional: install [AWStats](https://awstats.sourceforge.io).
-   AWStats is a real-time logfile analyser, for e.g. web server log files.
+   AWStats is a real-time logfile analyzer, for e.g. web server log files.
    You can only do this if you have installed Apache or Nginx.
    Read more at
    [Install AWStats web server log analysis](#install-awstats-web-server-log-analysis).